 President, Information and Automation Division (ALA) 1968; ASIS President 1969; chairman, Section T (AAAS)

-The Becker family intends to deposit his personal and professional papers with the UCLA Special Collections Division; the Becker & Hayes, Inc. papers will be included in the collection.
+According to Robert Hayes, plans are for the Becker family to deposit his personal/professional papers with the UCLA Special Collections Division; Becker & Hayes Co. files will also be deposited there.

 Conversation with Robert Hayes, 9/95.